Understanding Wound Debridement: Promoting Faster Healing

 • The staff to offer to numb your wound before the dead tissue is removed

-• The doctor to stop immediately if you tell him you are uncomfortable or have pain
+• The doctor to stop immediately if you tell them you are uncomfortable or have pain

 The wound care team will prioritize your comfort and ensure that you are well-informed about the procedure and its expected outcomes.